 First off, you are always in a trade.
-You feel you absolutely must be in every trade or else you are going to lose your sanity.
+You feel you absolutely must be in every forex trade or else you are going to lose your sanity.
 You are so obsessed with the forex markets and your trades that you go to sleep with your trades and dreaming about the next trade.
-Even worse, you are involved in multiple trades which is forex suicide.
+Even worse, you are involved in multiple trades which constitutes forex suicide.
 But you can get away with multiple trades only if you apply solid risk management.

 IF you want quality trades just trade at least 6 times a month.
 Or pick one or two high probability sets that are solid enough to keep you outside of the house for long periods of time.
 Just set and forget and smell the roses.

 Let me show you how overtrading affects your trading process and your trading account

 You Trade Too Much You Blunt Your Edge

 Yes!
 When you trade too much your trading edge becomes blunt.
 Instead of focusing on quality trades which give you an advantage over other trades you settle for bread crumbs.
 By bread crumbs I mean low quality trades that fall outside the criteria for your trading edge.
 And when you do that, your chances of prosperity become slim.

 If you want your forex trades to be high quality you need to know the difference between market noise and high probability price events(trades).
 Now market noise is a fancy term for sideway markets while high probability price events are, well. high probability trades.
 It’s absolutely crucial that you know the difference between these two trade categories or else you may end up taking trades that are nothing but loud speaker thumping noise and not real price signals.
 Even worse they end up blunting your precious trading edge.

 Brokers Get Rich At Your Expense